krasheg/tg_registration/README.md

 # TG Registration
-TG Registration is a Telegram bot that allows users to register for events or courses.
-It is built using the Telegram Bot API and Python programming language.
+TG Registration is a Telegram bot that allows users to register users and show info about his telegram profile.
+It is built using the Aiogram and Python programming language.

 ## Features
 User registration